yosoyyona/pat_a_cat/README.md

 # Pat a Cat | First project
 Pat a Cat is a game to give cats love by petting.
-You can use keyboard arrows instead of hands🙌 and can get score too!
+Use keyboard arrows instead of hands🙌 and can get score too!

 ![](img/lilu_keyboard.jpg)
-**My Flatmate's cat, Lilu**
+**My Flatmate's Cat, Lilu**

 ## Instruction
 This game is a kind of whack a mole.
-When the cat(Lilu) comes out of the box, type the keys in the right direction, so you can pat Lilu and get 1 point.
+When the cat(Lilu) comes out of the box, type the keyboard buttons in the right direction(←↑↓→), so you can pat Lilu and get 1 point at a time.
 If you tab keys when she is in the box, you gonna lose 1 point, so watch out!

 ## Files
 | Name | Description |